mark-torres/python-stuff/automate/notes.md

 **Starting a Selenium-Controlled Browser**

-For these examples, you’ll need the Firefox web browser.
+For these examples, you'll need the Firefox web browser.

 	>>> from selenium import webdriver
 	>>> browser = webdriver.Firefox()